NDraganov/uk-express/README.md

   - Shop menu - navigates to all products.
   - Learn menu - links to about and contact pages.
   - Follow menu - links to social media.
+- Back to top button
+- Policies links

+### Home page

+- Video background - overlay with slogan and a button to all products.
+- Carousel with Images
+- Sales - Sales description with a button to products on sale.
+- Top categories
+- New collection - new product items.